LimeChain/subsembly/docs/README.md

 **`Substrate`** runtimes can be designed in any other language than Rust, provided that the language targets **`WebAssembly`**.
 This is where **`AssemblyScript`** and **`Subsembly`** come into play.

-### Documentation

-For more info refer to our documentation: https://subsembly.gitbook.io/subsembly

 ### Funding and Support

 **`Subsembly`** is funded by [**Web3 Foundation**](https://web3.foundation) **Grants** and developed, maintained by [**LimeChain**](https://limechain.tech).